terrybright80/my-devops-cloud-progress/scratch.md

 # scratch note
-# no further adjustments made
+# no further adjustments made, would love to